 4. Can funds or economic resources be considered as being made available to a listed person via an entity he/she neither owns nor controls?
-Last update: 8 April 2022

 If the entity is neither owned nor controlled by the listed person, then the presumptions referred to in Question 1 do not apply to it.
 In that case, the entity as such is in principle not affected by the asset freeze or the prohibition to make funds or economic resources available to it.